 With a fixed LED Downlight, the direction of light cannot be changed, thus lighting an accent piece is not possible.

-Number of Downlights Needed
+Number of LED Downlights Needed

 To obtain roughly the same amount of light in the same room you would need 10 gimbal downlights (36-foot candles) versus 18 fixed downlights (38-foot candles).